Did you know: 97 percent off all people in the United States will depend upon government or family assistance for living after the age of 65?

-Please recognize that each of us is responsible for creating our own destiny (which is a good thing if you prepare that way).
-This reality hits at a time when many have what’s come to be known as “entitlement issues”, taking for granted and expecting the government to take care of us in our old age.
+Each of us is responsible for creating our own destiny (which is a good thing if you prepare that way).
+This reality hits at a time when many have what’s come to be known as “entitlement issues”, in this case meaning: taking for granted and expecting the government to take care of us in our old age.
 Well, social security is broke so don’t put all your eggs in that basket.
 Besides, how many eggs will they give you to live on through retirement?
 Not enough for me.

 Remember, if you’re going to work everyday and providing for your family like everyone else you know, you’re average.
 Don’t be surprised when you get close to retirement if you realize that, financially, you can’t.